 12 Storage of Papers and Deeds

 12.1 Following the conclusion of a transaction or case on behalf of a client, Holden & Co will retain the relevant file of papers for such a period as they shall deem appropriate in their absolute discretion.
-This normally means that property and probate files will be retained for at least twelve years, and contentious files for six years.
+This normally means that probate and purchase of property files will be retained for twelve years, and all other files for six years.
 A client who requires such papers (including pre-registration deeds and documents where the Title to property has been registered at HM Land Registry) to be kept for any specific period shall give notice in writing to Holden & Co to the effect and, in the event of such notice being given, Holden & Co reserve the right to require the client to take personal custody of the papers.
 This provision does not apply to current Deeds, Wills and securities.

 12.2 Holden & Co provide a safe custody service to clients in respect of Wills, Deeds and other securities and no charge will be made to the client for such storage unless prior notice in writing is given to the client of a change to be made from a future date to be specified in that notice.

 12.3 Where stored papers Wills, Deeds or securities are retrieved from storage by Holden & Co in connection with continuing or new instructions to Holden & Co to act in connection with the client's affairs, normally no charge will be made for such retrieval.
 However, Holden & Co reserve the right to make an administration charge based on the time spent in retrieval and any perusal, correspondence or other work necessary to comply with the instructions given by or on behalf of a client or former client for whom papers, Wills, Deeds or securities are stored.

 13 Future Instructions